Muskegon State Park Edition

 Directions & Parking

 See the Gear page for details.
-Required gear will be standard adventure racing gear (bike, hydration pack/containers, compass, emergency blanket and a few other small items).
+Required gear will be standard adventure racing gear such as your bike, hydration pack/containers, compass, emergency blanket and a few other small items.
+You may rent a canoe(s) or bring your own canoe(s) or single or double kayak(s).
+We will have single kayak rentals for the 8-hour solo racers but no kayak rentals for any others.

 Navigation/Race Preparation Clinic (TO COME)

-Navigation 101/201 clinic, Saturday, Seidman Park, Grand Rapids.
+Navigation 101/201 clinic, Saturday, May 7, Seidman Park, Grand Rapids.
 RSVP here.
 Includes in-field practice.
-1.5 hours.
+About 2 hours.
 Free.
 If you can’t make it, check out the Navigation 101/201 clinic presentation and other sources on our Learn More page for tips.

 Merchandise (purchase online or at check-in; receive at check-in)